 In the short term, we plan to have 6.5 megawatts of diesel generation installed at the Callison substation near Dawson.

 In future years, we expect more diesel generation at the substation as demand for power in Dawson City continues to grow, more sources of wind and solar power come online, and we continue to move diesel generators from downtown to Callison.
-To prepare for that, we will be assessing the potential long-term effects of 15.5 megawatts of diesel generation at the Callison substation this year.
+To prepare for that, we assessed the potential long-term effects of 15.5 megawatts of diesel generation at the Callison substation.

 Demand for electricity in Dawson City is growing